In this section

 Medical Forms

 It is also vital that schools and other organisations with responsibility for children are made aware of any injuries involving concussion that a child may have sustained outside school.
+Parents/carers have a key role in making sure that information is passed on to their child’s teacher, sports coach, youth leader or other care provider.

 CGS Concussion Checklist: